AdamRussak/AzureSDK/README.md

 [Azure Blob Explorer](https://github.com/AdamRussak/AzureSDK/blob/master/azure_blob_explorer.ps1)

 ## Azure Storage Explor
+This script will list out all your Blob Storage in to either: CSV/ HTML/ CLI.
+The script can be run either on the Subscription (all Storage accounts Under that subscription) or on a selected Storage Account. the Script will list out:
+- Resource Group Name
+- Storage Account Name
+- Container Name
+- Container Size
+- Blob Name
+- Blob Size
+- - if Blob is a VHD, it will list if Blob is **Leased** or **Unlocked**
 ### Pre-requsit
 - [ ] **Script is using AZ module that need to be installed before using this script**
 ### Script General Information